 - taking medications that contain lithium or iodine

 A variety of things, most of which are outside of your control, up the chances of developing subclinical hypothyroidism.
 These include:

 - Gender.
-A study published in Endocrinology and Metabolism showed that women are two to five times more likely to develop subclinical hypothyroidism than men.
+A study published in Endocrinology and Metabolism showed that women are more likely to develop subclinical hypothyroidism than men.
 The reasons aren’t entirely clear, but researchers suspect the female hormone estrogen may play a role.